+Annotation by lab experts.

 Annotation was carried out at the segment level during lab coding.
-A subset of segments LENATM identified as the key child were selected for human annotation.
+A subset of segments LENA® identified as the key child were selected for human annotation.
 Segments were selected from 30 five-minute sections of the child’s recording: 10 sections during which the child was vocalizing at their highest rate, and 20 sections drawn randomly from the remainder of the recording.
 To ensure generalizability of our data, we included in this subset a number of segments of audio coming from both periods of high child volubility, as well as randomly selected periods of the day.

 Annotations were carried out by 20 undergraduate students working in either Speech, Language, and Hearing Sciences or Psychological Science laboratories.
 Before annotation, coders completed an ethical conduct of research course and received HIPAA compliance training.
 After this, they completed a brief training on vocal maturity that involved 1) reading relevant literature, 2) reviewing examples of various annotation categories and 3) submitting answers to a brief quiz to test their annotation accuracy.
-Coders then proceeded to the classification, where they made decisions on whether a segment is a cry, laugh, non-canonical syllable(s), canonical syllable(s), or a word.
-Coders were instructed to classify each segment based on the highest level of vocal maturity it contains (e.g., a segment with both canonical and non-canonical syllables would be classified as canonical; a segment with both laughing and non-canonical syllables would be classified as non-canonical).
-For canonical, non-canonical, and word segments, coders indicated how many syllables of each type of vocal maturity they hear (e.g., “ah ma ba” would be 1 non-canonical and 2 canonical syllables).
+Coders then proceeded to the classification, where they made decisions on whether a segment was a cry, laugh, non-canonical syllable(s), canonical syllable(s), or a word.
+Coders were instructed to classify each segment based on the highest level of vocal maturity it contained (e.g., a segment with both canonical and non-canonical syllables would be classified as canonical; a segment with both laughing and non-canonical syllables would be classified as non-canonical).
+For canonical, non-canonical, and word segments, coders indicated how many syllables of each type of vocal maturity they heard (e.g., “ah ma ba” would be 1 non-canonical and 2 canonical syllables).
 For the purposes of the present study, we considered a “word” judgment to be equivalent to a “canonical” judgment.
 This may be false sometimes (e.g., “oh” may be coded as a real word by laboratory experts, although it is a non-canonical syllable), but we could not have a “word” judgment in our Zooniverse annotations because that requires context (which compromises privacy – see next section).

-Coders are also given a “Don’t Mark” option, which they are instructed to use if the segment does not sound like a segment made by the target child, or if there is any overlapping speech or other noise in the background which could affect acoustic analyses.
-Notice, therefore, that This category is broader than the “Junk” category used by Zooniverse annotators.
+Coders were also given a “Don’t Mark” option, which they were instructed to use if the segment did not sound like a segment made by the target child, or if there is any overlapping speech or other noise in the background which could affect acoustic analyses.
+This category is broader than the “Junk” category used by Zooniverse annotators, which is explained in the next section.